batechi/Windows-10-20H2-GetSystemReady-Script/README.md

 # What does it do?
 - Set Privacy settings on Windows Installation
 - DeBloat Windows
+- Install Chocolatey and ChocolateyGUI
-- Install Software with the Choco paket manager
+- Install useful / required software with  choco